 2007 – Centenary celebrations.

-Set up as a charitable Trust to ensure that the basic ethos behind the founders wishes to provide boys for employment in industry continue to be met.
+This was set up as a charitable Trust to ensure that the basic ethos behind the founder's wishes to better prepare boys for employment in industry continue to be met.

-The Stanley Foundation was originally formed to assist with the management of the Stanley Trades School which over the years evolved to become the Stanley Technical High School.
+The Stanley Foundation was originally formed to assist with the management of the Stanley Trades School which over several decades evolved to become the Stanley Technical High School.

-When the Stanley school itself closed as at 31st August 2007, the original Stanley school buildings received very substantial refurbishment and were ready to form a significant part of the new Harris Academy South Norwood which was operational with effect from 1st September 2007.
+During the year or so leading up to the formal closure of the Stanley school as at 31st August 2007, the original Stanley school buildings received very substantial refurbishment in order to be ready to form a significant part of the new Harris Academy South Norwood which was operational with effect from 1st September 2007.

-The trust continue to support the pupils of the South Norwood and North Croydon area by representing the founder on the school’s board of governors.
-The ethos only slightly altered to reflect the mixed school intake, passage of time and the huge advances in technology so that the aim is now to provide young people for employment in the 21st century in a technology rich world.
+The Trust continues to support the pupils of the South Norwood and North Croydon area through formal provision of a permanent appointment to the South Nowrood Academy board of governors.
+The ethos only slightly altered to reflect the mixed school intake, passage of time and the huge advances in technology so that the aim is now to better prepare young people for employment in the 21st century in a technology rich world.

-We would like to formally recognize the immense contribution made over recent years by former trustees Mrs Denise Deroy-Parker, Mr Michael Waite, Mr Dean Sutton JP, Mrs Patricia Hansen, Mr Colin Campbell
+We would like to formally recognize the immense contribution made over the years by former trustees Mrs Denise Deroy-Parker, Michael Waite, Dean Sutton JP, Mrs Patricia Hansen, Colin Campbell, Jim Walkinshaw

 Lost touch and want to contact your old school friends?
 Try one of the following links which are all good starting points for your search: